 He was delighted to eventually reveal the chameleon and then he spent quite a while covering the picture up with chickpeas to match the book cover illustration and decorating his features – pointing out his curly tail and boogely eyes.
 I sat back happy to see him utilising those fine motor skills and sorting out the colours and counting to himself independently.
 This gave me another idea and so I fetched a ice cube tray from the kitchen cupboards.
 Entirely led by Arlo we discovered another way to play with our chickpeas – counting and sorting them out in to the compartments of the tray.
 He’s getting quite confident now and so I’ve been showing him very basic addition, counting out four and then saying “let’s add one” and asking “how many did we make?” – I don’t sit down with the intention of encouraging reading, writing and counting but when you play like this, there’s often ways you can incorporate learning without even realising.

-So there we have it – from one batch of chickpeas we have created a variety of different activities and every single time we do this we uncover more ways to play taking inspiration from different colours and themes.
+So there we have it – How to dye chickpeas in a super easy and quick way – from one batch of chickpeas we have created a variety of different activities and every single time we do this we uncover more ways to play taking inspiration from different colours and themes.
 We have been playing with neon and glow in the dark colours this last month as part of our “light and dark” theme and I’ll be uploading more activities very soon.
 Check out how we used neon paints outdoors here